zowe/zowe-explorer-vscode/packages/zowe-explorer-ftp-extension/README.md

 This VS Code extension also serves as a [source code example](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/zowe-explorer-ftp-extension) demonstrating how to use the [Zowe Explorer Extensibility API](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/zowe-explorer-api) to create VS Code extensions that extend the Zowe Explorer VS Code extensions with new capabilities.

+## What's new in zFTP 1.13.0

+Enhancements:

+- Added a range of data set functionalities including list datasets, list dataset members, edit datasets, upload members, rename datasets, delete datasets and more.

+For more information, see [Changelog](https://github.com/zowe/vscode-extension-for-zowe/blob/master/packages/zowe-explorer-ftp-extension/CHANGELOG.md).

 ## Installation

 1. Install this VS Code extension from the [Microsoft](https://marketplace.visualstudio.com/items?itemName=Zowe.zowe-explorer-ftp-extension) or [Open VSX](https://open-vsx.org/extension/Zowe/zowe-explorer-ftp-extension) marketplace.